tensorflow/swift/README.md

 built right in.
 We believe that machine learning tools are so important that they deserve **a first-class language and a compiler**.

-**Note:** Swift for TensorFlow is an early stage research project.
+**Note:** Swift for TensorFlow is an early stage project.
 It has been released to enable open source development and is not yet ready for general use by machine learning developers.

 ## Installation and Usage